khval/AmosKittens/README.md

 Not yet supported:
 ------------------
 lots of stuff.
-logical "and", "or", "xor"
+logical "xor"
-disk stuff.
 graphics stuff.
 Machine code commands (only two).
+All the new stuff in Amos Pro.

 Orginal source code can be found here:
 --------------------------------------